Chinese Chicken Salad

 Final Word

-Please let me know if you have made this Chinese Chicken Salad before and if your recipe is a little different.
-It’s all about cooking from scratch and teaching our kids and grandkids how to cook from scratch.
+Please let me know if you have made this Chinese Chicken Salad before and if your recipe differs slightly.
+It’s all about cooking from scratch and teaching our kids and grandkids how to do the same.
 Hopefully, you can use some of your garden vegetables in it.

-One great aspect of this salad is that it’s served right out of the fridge cold.
+One great aspect of this salad is that it’s served cold, straight from the fridge.
 What a great way to enjoy a fresh salad on a hot summer day!
-May God Bless this world, Linda
+May God bless this world, Linda

 Similar Posts